min69u/Reforestation/README.md

-## Where did you learn to make ice cream?
-Sunday school.
+## "Dad, do you think it's going to snow this winter?"
+"I dont know, its all up in the air"